jbarnes850/near-copilot/README.md

 ## Features

-- Advanced AI assistance for NEAR blockchain development
+- Designed to be a copilot for building on NEAR, with access to NEAR-specific documentation and resources
 - Real-time streaming chat UI
-- Integration with OpenAI's GPT-4 model
+- Integration with OpenAI's GPT-4o model
 - Persistent chat history using Vercel KV
 - Authentication with NextAuth.js
 - Responsive design with Tailwind CSS